Best Of17 min read

 Pros:

-• Fractional shares make it accessible with any budget
+• Fractional shares work with any budget

 • Clean, unintimidating interface